skovy/skovy.dev/content/blog/controlling-components-rendered-element-with-as-prop/index.md

 The biggest disadvantage is that it's one more prop, which increases the surface area of the API.
 It can also feel potentially redundant (eg: `<Button as="button"/>`).
-As discussed, this can be preferable to always ask: "what should this element be?"
+As discussed, this can be preferable to always ask: "what should this element be?" and require an explicit decision.
 Finally, the name `as` may not be clear enough for some.
 Other names such as `element` can be used to achieve the same result.
 The most important thing is consistency across a shared set of components (eg: `Button` and `Heading`).
-I prefer `as`, because it easily translates to a sentence, which I generally use as a smoke test.
+I prefer `as`, because it easily translates to a sentence, which I generally use as a smoke test for component and prop naming.
 For example, `<Button as="a" />` roughly reads as "render a Button as an anchor."

 ## Discriminated Props with TypeScript